 - Antispam filter

-Creattiva’s SSD hosting plans provide improved performance and reliability compared to traditional HDD hosting, and the CDN means your site is more secure and your content can be cached close to your visitors for faster page loading speeds.
+Creattiva’s SSD hosting plans offer enhanced performance and reliability compared to traditional HDD hosting.
+With the CDN, your site gains increased security, and your content can be cached near your visitors, resulting in faster page loading speeds.

 The AWS hosting plans offer extensive support for CMS software such as Joomla, WordPress, and Drupal.
 You won’t have any trouble scaling your operations with AWS, and you can take advantage of a range of programming languages and development stacks such as PHP, Java, Ruby, Node, LEMP, LAMP, and MEAN.